xinyangz/TwHIN-BERT/README.md

 ## 2. Benchmark Datasets
+The datasets are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+### 2.1 Multilingual Hashtag Prediction
+Please check the official dataset repo on HuggingFace ([link](https://huggingface.co/datasets/Twitter/HashtagPrediction)) for dataset description and download.

+A hydrated version of the dataset can be downloaded [here](https://www.dropbox.com/s/wnfgz2ry369r6ps/hashtag-classification.zip?dl=0).
+You must follow Twitter's term of service if using the hydrated dataset.

+### 2.2 Engagement Prediction
-We will release our multilingual hashtag prediction and engagement prediction datasets soon.
+We will release our engagement prediction datasets soon.

 ## Citation